 To generate the grid of points for the plot use meshgrid.
-To plot the field you can use one of the Matlab commands pcolor, surf, mesh or contour.
+To plot the field you can use one of the Matlab commands pcolor (used for Figure 12), surf, mesh or contour.
 To hide the grid points that lie inside Ω{-} you can locate them with inpolygon and set them to 0 or NaN (or use the command patch).